Drug Shortages and Discontinuations

 Mylan 64 & 100 mcg nasal spray: indeterminate availability.

-Rhinocort® Aq 64 mcg is in stock
+Rhinocort® Aq 64 mcg is available.

 For alternative corticosteroid nasal sprays, see CPS (subscription) - Allergic Rhinitis.
 CPS is available through SHIRP.